argentlabs/argent-x/packages/sessions/README.md

 # Sessions

-Sessions can be used to send transactions from a dapp on behalf of a user without requiring his confirmation with a wallet.
+Sessions can be used to send transactions from a dapp on behalf of a user without requiring their confirmation with a wallet.

 The user is guaranteed that the dapp can only execute transactions that comply to the policies of the session and until the session expires.